-The Manor of Family and Private Life
+The Manor of Family & Private Life

 The Manor of Family and Private Life comprises five rooms, furnished and decorated for the modern family at the end of the 19th century.
 They focus on Count Jørgen Scheel, his wife Christiane Munk and their eight children.
 The home was the setting for the nuclear family – it was here that the deeply emotional family bonds between husband and wife, and between parents and children, were to be nourished, and the lady of the house was the loving centrepiece.